 How to Replace a Lost DACA Card

 It’s helpful to have a copy of your initial DACA application package when preparing the I-765 form.
 To avoid red flags, make sure that your new answers are consistent with your initial application.
-If you don’t have a copy of the initial I-765 application, contact the attorney or legal service that may have helped you request DACA.
+If you don’t have a copy of the initial I-765 application, contact the attorney or legal service that helped you request DACA.

 When filing Form I-765 to replace your lost DACA card, you generally must include the following items: